As communities, we can’t afford the growing impacts—environmental and economic of unabated climate breakdown.

 If your community hasn’t taken action, yet, you can be the driving force behind making that happen.
 Many municipalities have joined our efforts led by a team of fewer than five local people.

-Contact our Community Organizer Anna, who can lead you through how to get climate accountability initiatives on the agenda of your city council, and connect you to others working across the province to further this issue.
+Contact our Community Organizer, who can lead you through how to get climate accountability initiatives on the agenda of your city council, and connect you to others working across the province to further this issue.

 Communities taking action